Cost of Iraq War, Its Timeline, and the Economic Impact

 The real cost of the Iraq War is more than the $1.06 trillion added to the debt.
 First, and most important, is the cost borne by the 4,488 U.S. troops who died, the 32,226 who suffered injuries, and their families.

-More than 90 percent of soldiers wounded in Iraq survived thanks to improvements in battlefield medicine.
-That's up from the 86.5 percent injured who survived the Vietnam War.
+More than 90% of soldiers wounded in Iraq survived thanks to improvements in battlefield medicine.
+That's up from the 86.5% injured who survived the Vietnam War.
 The higher survival rate also means many now must live with complex and grave damage.
-Twenty percent are being treated for Traumatic Brain Injury.
-Another 20 percent have either Post Traumatic Stress Disorder or depression.
+Twenty percent are being treated for traumatic brain injury.
+Another 20% have either post-traumatic stress disorder or depression.
 In addition, 796 suffered major limb amputation, while 235 died from self-inflicted wounds while serving in Iraq.

 Cost to Economy

 Most American families did not feel the cost of the Iraq War at the time.
 First, there was no draft as there was in the Vietnam War or World War II.
 Second, there was no additional tax.
 As a result, those who served and their families bore the brunt.
 They will pay at least $300 billion over the next several decades to pay for their injured family members.
-That doesn't include lost income from jobs they quit to care for their relative.
+That doesn't include lost job income that they quit to care for their relatives.

 Future generations will also pay for the addition to the debt.
 Researcher Ryan Edwards estimated that the United States incurred an extra $453 billion in interest on the debt to pay for the wars in the Middle East.
-Over then next 40 years, these costs will add $7.9 trillion to the debt.
-(Source: "Costs of War," Watson Institute, September 2016.)
+Over the next 40 years, these costs will add $7.9 trillion to the debt.

 Saddam Hussein was Iraq's Sunni leader from 1979 until the U.S. invasion in 2003.
 The United States installed a leader from the Shiite majority.
-The Sunnis believe that Shiites (the majority in Iran) want to revive Persian rule over the Middle East.
-This Sunni-Shia split is the underlying driving force of tensions in the area.
+The Sunnis believe that Shiites, the majority in Iran, want to revive Persian rule over the Middle East.
 Sunni Saudi Arabia and Shiite Iran battle to control the Straits of Hormuz through which 20 percent of the world's oil passes.

 The United States wanted to install a pro-U.S. government to stabilize the region.
 It thought that would defuse the unease between Iranian Shiites and Saudi Arabian Sunnis.
-It would also put pressure on Middle East kingdoms to allow more democracy.
-Then they would stop shielding al-Qaida and other anti-U.S. terrorist groups.
+It would also put pressure on Middle East kingdoms to allow more democracy, which would stop shielding al-Qaida and other anti-U.S. terrorist groups.

 The Administration thought Hussein was a bigger threat than North Korea's dictator, Kim Jong-il.
 He could finance his terrorism with oil revenue.
 Troops never did find proof of chemical, nuclear, or biological weapons of mass destruction.
-But there was grave concern that Hussein was building that capacity.
-He had used chemical weapons on Kurds in Iraq.
+But there was grave concern that Hussein was building that capacity, as he had used chemical weapons on Kurds in Iraq.

 Iraq After the War

 In fact, 2013 was the deadliest since 2008, the height of the war.
 The war had weakened al-Qaida in Iraq, Afghanistan, and Pakistan.
 But frustrations created a new terrorist threat.
 The Islamic State group promised a new homeland for Sunnis in the region.
 The cost to fight the Islamic State group in Iraq has spread to Syria, Jordan, and Lebanon.
-The Islamic State group took its war to Brussels, Paris, California, Berlin, and many other spots throughout the world.
-(Source: "What's Going On in Iraq," CNN, January 6, 2014.
-"Recent ISIS Attacks," The New York Times, January 14, 2016.)
+The Islamic State group also took its war to Brussels, Paris, California, Berlin, and many other spots throughout the world.